 I’m needle felting a sugar skull mask today, with a tiny bit of basic hand embroidery thrown in, for good measure.
-This is a time-consuming project due to the details and methods used, but well worth the effort.
+This is a time-consuming project due to the details and different methods used, but well worth the effort.
 You’ll have a beautifully colorful, intricate mask that can be worn (if you choose to cut out eye holes), hung on the wall, or made to honor a loved one’s life.
 I chose to make my mask as a wall hanging, hence the flower eyes rather than the holes.

 Why I Chose a Sugar Skull Theme